MicrosoftDocs/azure-docs/articles/sql-database/sql-database-best-practices-data-sync.md

 #### Mixed scenarios

-Apply the preceding guidelines to complex sync group configurations, like those that are a mix of enterprise-to-cloud and cloud-to-cloud.
+Apply the preceding guidelines to complex sync group configurations, such as those that are a mix of enterprise-to-cloud and cloud-to-cloud scenarios.

 ## Sync